xinzhan/core-services.en/help/interface/cookies-first-party.md

 ## Update implementation code {#update}

-Before you edit code on your site to use first-party cookies, complete these prerequisites:
+Before you edit code on your site to use first-party data collection, complete these prerequisites:

 * Request an SSL certificate, by following the steps described above in the *Implement* section of the [Adobe-Managed Certificate Program](#adobe-managed-certificate-program).
 * Create CNAME records (see above).